William Hill rejects Playtech claim on Sportingbet deal

-LONDON Dec 21 British bookmaker William Hill has rejected a claim by joint venture partner Playtech that it should share in the benefits of a planned takeover of online gambling group Sportingbet.
+LONDON British bookmaker William Hill (WMH.L) has rejected a claim by joint venture partner Playtech (PTEC.L) that it should share in the benefits of a planned takeover of online gambling group Sportingbet SBT.L.

 The intervention by software group Playtech has complicated a deals seen as pivotal in the overseas expansion of William Hill, Britain's largest bookmaker.

-William Hill is spending 454 million pounds ($738 million) to acquire Sportingbet's Australian operations and an option to buy its business in Spain.
+William Hill is spending 454 million pounds to acquire Sportingbet's Australian operations and an option to buy its business in Spain.

 Playtech, not part of the deal, said the businesses involved would have to be offered within six months to the William Hill Online joint venture in which it has a 29 percent stake.